dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1701.md

 you can fill the ListBox with items by using VBA code.

-If a ListBox isn’t tall enough to display all the items in the list, a scroll bar appears so the user can scroll down to see more items.
+If a ListBox isn't tall enough to display all the items in the list, a scroll bar appears so the user can scroll down to see more items.

 The following list is a description of the most useful ListBox control properties: